-Ours being a developing country, construction projects are rampant.
-Every year a huge budget is emphasized for various infrastructure developments.
-Unfortunately, to get a better quality construction within the scheduled time & budget continues to remain a challenge.
-One may argue that is a global trend, may be true but we cannot remain complacent as we belong to a society where recourses are limited.
-We are not rich enough yet our farsighted and visionary leaders never restrict construction projects.
-Therefore, it is time if, not late to think twice and ensure the most effective utilization of our limited resources.
-Time is now to learn from the past and equip us with better tools and techniques.
-It is never impossible if all the stakeholders work together in close coordination with a basic integrity at heart.
+Being a developing country, construction projects are rampant.
+Every year a huge budget is emphasised for various infrastructure developments.
+Unfortunately, to get a quality construction within a scheduled time & budget continues to remain as challenge.
+Our recourses are limited.
+We are not rich yet our farsighted and visionary leaders never restrict construction projects.
+Therefore, it is time to think and ensure the most effective utilisation of our limited resources.
+Time is now to learn from the past and equip with better tools and techniques.
+It is possible if all stakeholders work together with basic integrity and professionalism.
 The following are some of the key areas where we need to look into:

-Having a well-developed project plan is one of the critical factors for project success.
-Traditionally, adequate project planning is often ignored and the value of a project plan to save time, money and many problems is not realized during the initial stage.
-Therefore, it is important to have adequate planning to keep construction project from hitting a standstill during the implementation stage.
+Having a well-developed project plan is one of the critical factors in project management.
+Traditionally, our project planning is inadequate.
+A good plan in place saves time, money and many other problems.
+Therefore, adequate planning is vital to avoid complications during implementation stage.
 Client and Consultant need to work together to freeze the scope of work, approval of drawings & designs, obtaining statutory clearances and many more.
-This would facilitate uninterrupted implementation and other issues during the construction stage.

-All relevant contract clauses including the completeness of item of works in Bill of Quantity, precise cost estimates and contract duration must be well defined.
-Sometimes, with intend to save cost the projects are often awarded to the lowest evaluated bidders without adequate assessment on reasonability, capabilities, past performance and ethical behavior of bidder(s).
-Some bidders would quote far below the client's estimate in order to get the work awarded but would face difficulties during the project execution.
-I am not trying to generalize all our contractors; there are some who are doing quite well.
+All relevant contract clauses including the completeness in the item of works under Bill of Quantity, cost estimates and contract duration must be well defined.
+Projects are often awarded to the lowest evaluated bidders without much assessment on reasonability, capabilities, past performance and ethical behaviour of bidder(s).
+Some bidders would quote far below the client's estimate in order to get the work but would face difficulties during the project execution.
 As a contractor, misquoting a job estimate can be massively detrimental.
-In some developed countries bidders whose quotations are the highest and the lowest for a particular project are disqualified for evaluation/award of work to discourage them from quoting too high or too low.
+In some developed countries bidders whose quotations are the highest and the lowest for a particular project are disqualified for evaluation/award of work.
+This is to discourage bidders from quoting too high or too low.
 It may be worth an idea to give a thought, as it looks applicable in our system too.

 2. Role of Client and Contractor

-Quality of work is something that cannot be compromised for anything.
+Quality of work should not be compromised for anything.
 All bidders must quote their price with reasonable profit margin.
 And, once the work is awarded Contractor must adhere to the quality requirement within the norms and parameters in the contract.
-Today, our institutions like Royal Audit Authority and Anti Corruption Commission are doing a marvelous job.
-A provision in contract has to be there to invite such institutional bodies to construction site, ad-hoc and at any time during the construction period to check how diligently the works are carried out and any unethical practice.
+Today, our institutions like Royal Audit Authority and Anti Corruption Commission are doing a marvellous job.
+A provision in contract has to be there to invite such institutional bodies to check for quality of work.

-Lastly, as much as budget and quality of work are, delays are never a good thing.
+Lastly, as much as budget and quality of work are, delays are never good.
 When a job is behind the schedule, it impacts the next scheduled project.
-With collective concern for the limited resources we have, let us make our construction practices efficient for betterment of now and future.
+With concern for our limited resources, let us make our construction practices efficient for the betterment of now and future.